Guidelines for Funding Consideration

 - Programs that do not fit funding guidelines or grantmaking strategies

 Child/Youth Education: This giving area supports academically underperforming children and youth as they matriculate through challenging phases of the K-12 education continuum.
-Priority is given to established 501(c)3 agency-based programs that comprehensively address one of three key transition points: (1) third grade reading proficiency; (2) successful transition from middle to high school or (3) successful transition from high school to college/university.
-Eligible programs will track GPA growth, increased school attendance and standardized test score gains.
+Priority is given to established 501(c)3 agency-based programs that comprehensively address and track student performance in one of four key transition points: (1) third grade reading proficiency; (2) successful transition from middle to high school, (3) successful academic achievement leading to high school graduation; or (4) successful transition from high school to college/university (college persistence and graduation).
+Eligible programs will track GPA growth, increased school attendance, standardized test score gains, and access to services addressing academic and/or non-cognitive challenges.